 Laboratories specifically devoted to polymer engineering are equipped with multiple rheogoniometers and mechanical spectrometers, Instron test equipment, x-ray diffractometers, and equipment for spinning and extruding polymers.
-The polymer engineering group is involved in the research of Delaware's Center for Composite Materials and in interdisciplinary activity supported by several industrial organizations of the U.S., France, Germany, Italy, Japan, and the United Kingdom.
+The polymer engineering group is involved in the research of Delaware's Center for Composite Materials and in interdisciplinary activity supported by several industrial organizations of the U.S., France, Germany, Italy, Japan, and the United Kingdom

 Biochemical and biomedical engineering laboratories contain a range of equipment for cell culture and fermentation, and for protein purification, analysis, and characterization.
 The latter includes 2-D gel electrophoresis, high performance liquid chromatography, membrane ultrafiltration, atomic force microscopy, and capillary electrophoresis.
-Research in the biological area is also conducted in collaboration with colleagues in the life sciences, the Department of Chemistry and Biochemistry, the College of Agriculture and Natural Resources, the Delaware laboratories in Biotechnology Institute, and the pharmaceutical and biotechnology industries.
+Research in the biological area is also conducted in collaboration with colleagues in the life sciences, the Department of Chemistry and Biochemistry, the College of Agriculture and Natural Resources, and laboratories in the pharmaceutical and biotechnology industries.

 The process control and monitoring laboratories contain a number of real-time instrumented experiments for online model-based control and fault diagnosis.
 The specific experiments include emulsion polymerization, complex quadruple-tank level control and other systems.
 All of these units are equipped with state-of-the-art control hardware and software systems.
+These studies are carried out in collaboration with the vendors and industrial companies that are members of the Process Control and Monitoring Consortium.

 The J.A.
-Gerster Memorial Thermodynamics Laboratories contain equipment for high-pressure and lowpressure vapor-liquid equilibrium, for high-temperature and multiphase equilibrium and other physical property measurements, and for separations processes.
+Gerster Memorial Thermodynamics Laboratories contain equipment for high-pressure and low-pressure vapor-liquid equilibrium, for high-temperature and multiphase equilibrium and other physical property measurements, and for separations processes.
 Molecular dynamics and quantum mechanical calculations and modeling of simple and complex fluids are performed on the Facility for Computational Chemistry's parallel computer and at other computational resources at the University as well as at national centers.
 These and other facilities are part of the Center for Molecular and Engineering Thermodynamics.